What is CBD

 Must comply with legal regulations

-Products that meet these requirements may be freely sold – in pharmacies, drugstores, or online shops.
+Products that meet these requirements may be sold freely – in pharmacies, drugstores, or online shops.

 What is the difference between CBD and THC?